TULiberalArts/Chinese/pages/next-stops.md

 ---
 title: Next Stops
-meta-keywords: 'transfer, visit, careers'
 permalink: /next-stops/
 layout: page
+keywords: 'transfer, visit, careers'
+description: >-
+  Our students go on to careers and graduate education in a variety of fields, from  education and the media to business and government.
 published: true
-meta-description: >-
-  Our students go on to careers and graduate education in a variety of fields, from  education and the media to business and government.
 ---
 Our students go on to careers and graduate education in a variety of fields, from education and the media to business and government.